rciszewski/Leetcode/README.md

 # Leetcode

-Storing the code and documenting learning for when completing Leetcode challenges.
+Documenting my code and learning for Leetcode challenges.